 4. Launch an Entrepreneurial Project

-Software sales managers often look for candidates who are willing to think outside the box.
+Software sales hiring managers often look for candidates who are willing to think outside the box.
 They want self-motivated individuals who are willing to put everything into a project.
 You can showcase these traits by launching your own business project.

 Becoming an entrepreneur also provides the opportunity to work on your sales skills, as you are solely responsible for the success of your endeavor.
 While this is not a required step, it can provide an alternative solution for those who cannot find outside sales experience.
 Your online business gives you something else to add to your resume.